ddchen/2024-Data-deposit-RMSD_analysis/README.md

 	simulate_WITH.DIF_ngrp=15.RData		         simulated response data - with DIF, for 15 groups

 Note that we only cover ``ngrp = 2, 5, 10, and 15`` here (instead of ``ngrp = 2, 3, 4, ..., 15`` specified in the article) due to limited data storage space.

+Also, we have the following file for understanding the .csv files stored in the other branches:
+	README_csv file name interpretation.xlsx  	details about how to use the names of the .csv files to locate the right data

 # Files in ``result_rmsd1_noDIF``
 In ``result_rmsd1_noDIF``, you can find .csv files about the calculated error rates of RMSD-1 in each simulated condition, when using DIF-free item response data (e.g., ``simulate_NO.DIF_ngrp=15.RData``).